-The Ziemert lab is a newly established lab interested in the evolution and distribution of bacterial secondary metabolites.
+The Ziemert lab is interested in the evolution and distribution of bacterial secondary metabolites.
 These bioactive compounds are especially important in human medicine as the chemical scaffolds are the main templates for new drugs such as antibiotics and anticancer agents.
 We are a highly interdisciplinary and enthusiastic group at the interface of bioinformatics, molecular and environmental microbiology, and phylogenetics.
 We are currently developing bioinformatic tools for the discovery of natural products from microbial genomes, elucidating the evolutionary history of their biosynthetic gene clusters and tracing their distribution in the environment.

 Microbial Natural Products

 Natural products are small bioactive molecules produced by living organisms that have a tremendous impact on drug discovery and human health.
 Half of all anticancer drugs and 66% of all antibacterial drugs approved over the last 30 years are natural products or natural product derivatives.
 Of the 12 antibacterial classes, nine are derived from a natural product template.
 Widely-prescribed antibacterial and chemotherapeutic drugs like erythromycin, streptomycin, penicillin, tetracycline, vancomycin, and doxorubicin all come from Nature and a large part of them from microorganisms.
 More precisely, 90% of all antibiotics in clinical use are derived from microorganisms.
 With the ever-increasing rise of multi-resistant bacteria and reemerging infectious diseases we are facing a global health crisis and find ourselves in urgent need for new classes of therapeutic drugs including new antibiotics.